annotell/public-docs/docs-src/docs/kognic-io/calibrations/cameras-custom.md

 ## Compilation

 :::caution
-Rust 1.82 removes support for multivalue target (returning multiple values from a function).
-This feature is need for the calibrations to work at the moment.
-Therefore, you need to pin your rust and/or cargo version to < 1.82.
+Rust 1.82.0 removes support for the multivalue feature target (returning multiple values from a function).
+Since this feature is currently needed for custom camera calibrations to work, the Rust and/or Cargo version needs to be pinned to < 1.82.0.
 :::

 :::note